DionWu/amtsimplified/content/articles/what_is_the_amt_credit_carryover.md

 ---

 - Paying the AMT today means you might be able to apply that amount as credit to future tax filing years
-- The AMT credit is only eligible to be used **in future years where you don't also have to pay AMT**
+- The alternative minimum tax credit is only eligible to be used **in future years where you don't also have to pay AMT**
 - You must fill out a form 8801 to claim this credit, and include it in your tax return.
 - There are 2 categories for items on your form 8801: deferral and exclusion items.
 	- **Deferral items (such as exercising ISOs) allow you to claim AMT credit** in future years